oracle/truffleruby/doc/user/interop.md

 ### `READ`

-If the receiver is a Ruby `String`, return bytes in the string as if `receiver.bytes[n]` was used, or return `0` if the byte is out of range.

 If the receiver is a Ruby `Array` or `Hash`, call `receiver[name]`.

 Otherwise if the name starts with an `@` it is read as an instance variable.